 Therefore, it is important to choose the ingredients wisely if you want your smoothies to be a healthy inclusion in your daily diet.

 Ground flaxseeds can be a beneficial addition to your smoothie as they are high in fiber and omega-3 fatty acids, which promote satiety.
-A 2017 study concluded that adding flaxseeds to your diet may be helpful for weight regulation.
+One study concluded that adding flaxseeds to your diet may be helpful for weight regulation.
 (1)

 The common ingredients used in smoothies provide the following nutrients: